duct317/scDHA/README.md

 # How to use the package for new data
 To use our package for new data, the package includes these functions:
 - scDHA: main function, doing dimension reuction and clustering.
 The input is a matrix with rows as samples and columns as genes.
-- scDHA.w: plot the normalized weight variances to select suitable cutoff for gene filtering (optional).
 - scDHA.vis: visualization.
 The input is demension reduction output.
 - scDHA.pt: generating pseudotime.
 The input is demension reduction output.
 - scDHA.class: classification new data using available one.
 The inputs consist of train data matrix, train data label and new data matrix.